-Brooch Bouquets quickly became The Ritzy Rose's signature item and they brought a more fashion forward look to the current literal floral brooch bouquet trend.
-When Jen was introduced to The Junk Gypsies (the group designing country superstar Miranda Lambert’s wedding) through a few tweets, the real journey began.
-Miranda’s mother contacted Jen to design her bouquet from pieces from Miranda’s shower.
-Once the bouquet Jen made for Miranda Lambert was seen all over the press, the brooch bouquet trend and Ritzy Rose made their mark.
+Brooch Bouquets quickly became The Ritzy Rose's signature item.
+When Jen was introduced to The Junk Gypsies through a few tweets, the real journey began.
+Miranda Lambert hired Jen to create her brooch bouquet with pieces from friends and family.
+Once the bouquet was seen all over the press, the brooch bouquet trend and Ritzy Rose made their mark.
 Click here to see The Ritzy Rose in the news.

 At the heart of The Ritzy Rose is design.
 Knowing not only what the trends are, but where they came from is key to their signature style.
 The designers blend vintage components with meticulously sourced new additions that are handcrafted into an array of accessories.
 The Ritzy Rose is constantly looking for what is next (always keeping in mind what came before) to create the signature style.
 The Ritzy Rose continues to evolve and strives to create fashion that is right for almost every girl and every budget.
 They seamlessly blend modern and vintage to create pieces that are timeless.
 When The Ritzy Rose says “one of a kind” they literally mean that, and when you wear a design from The Ritzy Rose you will be the only one to have anything like it.